muckmuck96/obsidian-file-share/docs/settings.md

 Default: `wss://ws-fileshare.asss.ist`

+### Scan files for first-level embedded links
+Enhance the ability to automatically scan your outgoing file for first-level embedded links to other documents or images, ensuring they are transmitted alongside the corresponding attachments.

+Default: `off`

 ### Add Friend
 Add and manage friends with whom you want to exchange files.
 For more detailed instructions, visit the [start sharing](getting-started.md#add-a-friend-and-start-sharing) section.